Menu

 Illustration for Can microplastics in your diet cause gut inflammation?

-Can microplastics in your diet cause gut inflammation?
+Can microplastics in your diet relate to gut inflammation?

 Based on 1 peer-reviewed studykitchen